-4. Acetate and Triacetate are made from wood fibers called cellulose and undergo extensive chemical processing to produce the finished product.
+4. How are acetate and triacetate produced?
+They are made from wood fibers called cellulose and undergo extensive chemical processing to produce the finished product.

-5. Nylon is made from petroleum and is often given a permanent chemical finish that can be harmful.
+5. How is nylon made?
+It’s made from petroleum and is often given a permanent chemical finish that can be harmful.

-6. Anything static resistant, stain resistant, permanent press, wrinkle-free, stain proof or moth repellent.
+6. What else to consider?
+Anything static resistant, stain resistant, permanent press, wrinkle-free, stain proof or moth repellent.
 Many of the stain resistant and wrinkle-free fabrics are treated with perfluorinated chemicals (PFCs), like Teflon; these pollutants have been detected in humans and marine animals.3